 The relative benefit/penalty for scheduling a given UE or backhaul bearer on the adjacent hop.

-The example feedback listed above, and others FFS, may be forwarded from child to parent and parent to child to support efficient scheduling in an IAB network.
+The example feedback listed above, and possibly other information, may be forwarded from child to parent and parent to child to support efficient scheduling in an IAB network.
 Efficiency may be improved by appropriately sizing traffic on the most congested links.
 Efficiency may further be improved by appropriately allocating resources on the backhaul hops to match the load existing on partitions of the IAB topology (e.g. subtending tree).
 And, efficiency may also be improved by limiting traffic on congested branches reducing the overall interference.

 Radio-aware and efficient scheduling for IAB may also be further enabled by mechanisms for resource coordination (see 7.3.3).